 RSS feeds allow you to see when websites have added new content.
-You can get the latest content in one place, as soon as it's published, without having to visit the websites you have taken the feed from.
+You can get the latest content in one place, as soon as it's published, without having to visit the websites individually.

 What is an RSS feed?